 Michael Rennie, Karin Dor, & Patty Shepard

 The great Michael Rennie was the star of one of the all-time greatest science-fiction films ever made, The Day The Earth Stood Still.
-In one of his last ever screen appearances, he lends his charisma and charm to this over-the-top monster fest.
-Great actors are always great and this is true no matter what kind of film they appear in.
-Rennie might have a lot of wooden (and silly) dialogue in this film, but he does get across the struggles the emotionless, cold-hearted alien experiences as he assimilates human emotions into his stoic nature.
+He lends his charisma and charm to this over-the-top monster fest in one of his last ever screen appearances.
+Great actors are always great, and this is true no matter what kind of film they appear in.
+Rennie might have a lot of wooden (and silly) dialogue in this film.
+Still, he does get across the struggles the emotionless, cold-hearted alien experiences as he assimilates human emotions into his stoic nature.

-German Actress Karen Dor will forever go down in cinema history as the "woman who was fed to pirahnas" in the James Bond classic You Only Live Twice (1967).
-Her presence in this film helps lend some credibility to the "spy movie" marketing that went into the theatrical release of the move.
+German Actress Karen Dor will forever go down in cinema history as the "woman who was fed to piranhas" in the James Bond classic You Only Live Twice (1967).
+Her presence in this film helps lend some credibility to the "spy movie" marketing that went into the movie's theatrical release.
 Assignment Terror tweak of the alternative title Operation Terror.
 Even the original title on the screenplay The Man Who Came from Ummo is an obvious riff on The Man from Uncle.
 As obtuse as it seems today to try to market an homage to horror of the 1940s and science-fiction of the 1950s as spy movies, but Bond-mania was HUGE in the late 1960s.
 Ten cent Bond rip-offs did make money....

-The spy connection that brought us Karen Dor and her presence is most appreciate.
-Incredibly beautiful and classy, there is a bit of a "Diana Rigg in The Avengers" influence brought to her stoic role of an alien who, like Rennie, is slowly being overtaken by emotions as she is exposed to human feelings.
+The spy connection that brought us Karen Dor and her presence is most appreciated.
+Incredibly beautiful and classy, there is a bit of a "Diana Rigg in The Avengers" influence brought to her stoic role of an alien who, like Rennie, is slowly being overtaken by emotions as she experiences human feelings.

-The presence of American born Patty Shepard is another huge plus.
-Equally beautiful, Shepard plays a take charge modern women with a mod look that is far removed from the common lame way women are depicted in horror movies past and present.
-She really had something special and every time she is on the screen, he elevates the movie and gives it that little something extra.
-What a shame she, like Dor, never became a bigger star although Shepard was a frequent face in Euro horror movies throughout the 1970s.
+The presence of American-born Patty Shepard is another huge plus.
+Equally beautiful, Shepard plays a take charge modern women with a mod look that is striking.
+Shepard had charisma, and every time she is on the screen, she elevates the movie and engages the audience.
+What a shame she, like Dor, never became a bigger star, although Shepard was a frequent face in Euro-horror movies throughout the 1970s.

 What of horror icon Paul Naschy?
 Nothing much.
-This was the only vehicle he was involved where he and the werewolf assumed a supporting role.
+Assignment Terror was the only vehicle he was involved in which he and the werewolf assumed a supporting role.

 Monsters A-Go-Go.....60's Style Remix

 And what about that funky late 1960s go-go dance music that plays over the opening credits?
-Oddball to say the least, but it is pretty catchy in a time capsule sort of way.
+Oddball, but it is pretty catchy in a time capsule sort of way.
 The go-go theme is even slowed down and played as romantic music at varying points in the film, another weird but effective touch.

-The creepy, strained music that accompanies the horror monsters and the "laboratory" music associated with the aliens queues a change in tone at different points.
-Musically, the film is jumbled, unfocused, and....enjoyable.
+The creepy, strained music that accompanies the horror monsters and the "laboratory" music associated with the alien's queues a change in tone at different points.
+Musically, the film is chaotic, unfocused, and....enjoyable.